kennywall/import-test/_posts/2010-12-28-twitter-for-business.md

 domain: apievangelist.com
 image: http://kinlane-productions.s3.amazonaws.com/Twitter-Logo.jpg
 ---
-{% include JB/setup %}<p>Twitter has a business center setup to help people make the most of Twitter for their business.
+{% include JB/setup %}Twitter has a business center setup to help people make the most of Twitter for their business.
 You can find tools, starting with the basis:

 	What is Twitter?